Get fit for free

 An excellent way to keep fit, skipping can be done anywhere at any time.

-Just a few minutes' skipping training brings a whole range of health benefits, including heart and lung fitness, strong bones, balance and flexibility.
+Just a few minutes of skipping brings a range of health benefits, including heart and lung fitness, stronger bones, balance and flexibility.
 The average person will burn up to 200 calories during 15 minutes of skipping.

-Skipping is a strenuous exercise, so start slowly.
+Skipping is a strenuous exercise, so start slowly at first.
 Try skipping for 20 to 30 seconds, marching on the spot for 30 seconds, and then repeat.
-As your fitness improves, you can increase the time you skip for.
+As your fitness improves, you can increase the time you spend skipping.

 Once you have perfected the basic moves, you can make your workout more interesting by trying different jumps.